Welcome to the first semester of your bachelor’s program!

 Campus DaysOrientation for new students in a German-taught bachelor's program

-Do not miss the "Campus Days" orientation program for new students in the 2018/19 winter semester!
+Do not miss the "Campus Days" orientation program for new students in the 2019 summer semester!

-Starting a German-taught bachelor's program at WU is exciting but may also be daunting for new students.
-To help you settle in at university and get off to a good start, WU's Study Information team and the Students’ Union ÖH WU offer an orientation program called "Campus Days" for new bachelors's students in a German-taught program before the start of each semester.
+Are you about to start a bachelor's program at WU?
+As a new student, you certainly have a lot of questions on studying at WU and on how to find your way around campus.
+To help you settle in at our university and get off to a good start, WU's Study Information team and the Students’ Union ÖH WU jointly offer an orientation program called "Campus Days" for new bachelors's students before the start of each semester.
+The Campus Days are held in German and are for students in a German-taught bachelor's program.

-Please register for one day only - the program is the same on each of the four days.
+Please register for one day only - the program is the same on both days.

 For directions, please refer to our campus map.